uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_ML_method.rst

 The ML models in the immuneML support one label.
 If multiple labels are specified, for instance during training the models and optimizing hyperparameters, a separate model will be fitted to each label.

-The necessary functionalities are represented as abstract functions in MLMethod class (:py:obj:`~source.ml_methods.MLMethod.MLMethod`).
+The necessary functionalities are represented as abstract functions in MLMethod class (:py:obj:`~immuneML.ml_methods.MLMethod.MLMethod`).
 To create a new ML method class, inherit MLMethod and implement all abstract functions.

 Testing the ML method outside immuneML with a sample design matrix